OpenDDS/OpenDDS/docs/news.d/OpenDDSConfigWrapper.rst

   - These files will provide defaults for various configuration macros.

-  - These files should be include in preference to ``dds/OpenDDSConfig.h``
+  - These files should be included in preference to ``dds/OpenDDSConfig.h``
 .. news-end-section